COMPANY AND CREATIVE DIRECTORS

 Robert Coates, Artistic Director

-Robert Coates began working for Stage School Australia in 1995.
-His directorial credits include Rags, Joseph’s Dreamcoat, Oliver!, Man of La Mancha, Star-Cross’d Lovers, Godspell and all of the Young Australian Broadway Chorus Gala Concerts at the National Theatre.
-Other productions include Back to Bacchus (Musical Director/Associate Director - Tours of Europe ‘97 and USA ‘99, World Tour 2002, 2004, 2006 and 2008), What a Circus (Adelaide Fringe ‘98), Once On This Island (Adelaide Fringe 2010), Spring Awakening (National Theatre 2010), Conference of the Birds and Seussical TYA (Adelaide Fringe 2013) and Joseph and the Amazing Technicolor Dreamcoat (Malthouse & Adelaide Fringe 2014), Disney Alice in Wonderland and Conference of the Birds (Melbourne Fringe 2014), This Is Australia USA Tour 2015, Disney Aladdin Jr (2015), Disney The Little Mermaid (2015), BABE the Sheep-Pig (2015), and in 2016 The Secret Garden - Spring Version, Disney Alice in Wonderland Jr. and Disney Beauty and the Beast Jr. Robert has directed the world premiere of Devil’s Snuffbox and the Victorian premieres of The World Goes Round (Victorian Music Theatre Guild nomination - Best Director) and Spring Awakening (National Theatre 2010).
+Robert began working for Stage School Australia in 1995.
+Most recently he directed the 2018 sell-out season of Wicked at the National Theatre and Madagascar - A Musical Adventure Jr. at the Union Theatre.
+His many other directorial credits include Rags, Joseph’s Dreamcoat, Oliver!, Man of La Mancha, Star-Cross’d Lovers, Godspell and all of the Young Australian Broadway Chorus Gala Concerts at the National Theatre, Back to Bacchus (Musical Director/Associate Director - Tours of Europe ‘97 and USA ‘99, World Tour 2002, 2004, 2006 and 2008), What a Circus (Adelaide Fringe ‘98), Once On This Island (Adelaide Fringe 2010), Spring Awakening (National Theatre 2011), Conference of the Birds and Seussical TYA (Adelaide Fringe 2013), Guys & Dolls 2013, The Wizard of Oz 2014, Joseph and the Amazing Technicolor Dreamcoat (Malthouse & Adelaide Fringe 2014), Disney Alice in Wonderland and Conference of the Birds (Melbourne Fringe 2014), This Is Australia USA Tours 2015, 2016 & 2018, Disney Aladdin Jr. 2015, Disney The Little Mermaid Jr. 2015, The Secret Garden - Spring Version 2016, Disney Alice in Wonderland Jr. 2016 and Disney Beauty and the Beast Jr. 2016 and the 2017 seasons of HONK!
+Jr - the musical tale of the Ugly Duckling and Chicken Licken at the Lawler Theatre, Southbank Theatres - home of the MTC, which also toured to the Adelaide Fringe Festival.
+Robert directed the world premiere of Devil’s Snuffbox, the Victorian premiere of The World Goes Round (Victorian Music Theatre Guild nomination - Best Director) and the world premiere season of the Bryant/Frank musical, The Silver Donkey which also toured the USA.

 CREATIVE HEADS OF DEPARTMENT